selwr/sequel/README.md

 Under normal circumstances, the PDF files will be placed in the subject folders, which are in the theme folders.
 However, theme folders can be 'subject-like', containing no subfolders but instead containing PDF files.
 This is fine, and will be properly analysed - even if all 'theme' folders are subject-like.

+However, if a theme _is_ subject-like, it cannot contain any subfolders.

 Due to the formatting and nature of the report, ***up to 49 subjects*** can be analysed without messing up how the final result looks!